TheCodeGuy-2006/mpt-mvp/QUICK_SETUP.md

 3. Go to **GitHub Sync** tab
 4. Paste your Worker URL
 5. Click **Test Connection**
-6. Should see: ✅ "Connection successful!"
+6. Should see: ✅ "All tests passed!
+Worker is healthy and all data APIs are working."

+   > 🔍 **If you see**: "⚠️ Worker is healthy but data APIs are not available" - you need to redeploy the Worker with the latest code!

 ### Step 5: Enable Auto-Save (10 seconds)
 1. Check ✅ **Enable Auto-Save**